ClaytonMain/spherical-trochoids/README.md

 ## About

 I originally derived the formulae to describe spherical epitrochoids and hypotrochoids after being unable to find any such formulae online.
-As far as I can tell, I'm the first person to derive such formulae, but _please_ let me know if you discover an example of such formulae existing prior to 2013!
+As far as I can tell, I'm the first person to derive such formulae, but _please_ let me know if you discover an example of such formulae existing prior to 2014!

-I tried to publish the formulae describing these curves shortly after deriving them, but the journal to which I had submitted it rejected my paper.
-Basically, they suggested publishing it to an undergraduate journal since the math isn't particularly advanced.Eventually, I just sort of lost steam on the project while rewriting the paper for publication to an undergraduate journal, and I ended up not doing anything with it for several years.
+I tried to publish the formulae describing these curves shortly after deriving them, but the journal to which I had submitted my paper rejected it for reasons I don't fully recall.
+Eventually, I sort of lost steam on the project while rewriting the paper for publication to a different journal, and I ended up not doing anything with it for several years.
+If you're interested in reading the paper I tried to publish, you can find it in this repo.

 Recently, I decided I probably ought to do something with these formulae soon before someone else came along and derived the formulae themselves.
-I really didn't want to bother dealing with academic journals again, so I figured I'd try doing something fun with it (if this satisfies your definition of "fun"), and, well, this is where it ended up!
+I really didn't want to bother dealing with academic journals again, so I figured I'd try doing something fun with it and this is where it ended up!

 I'd never worked with React before this project, and honestly, it's pretty confusing.
-I'm certain there's a lot of stuff in the code that could be improved (and I'm about 90% sure I've got a memory leak somewhere), but I'm finally at a point where I feel comfortable going live with the project.
+I'm certain there's a lot of stuff in the code that could be improved (and I'm about 90% sure I've got a memory leak somewhere), but I'm finally at a point where I feel comfortable sharing this project with others.

 ## Planned Improvements